Kosi River: Sapta Koshi High Multipurpose Project (Indo-Nepal)

 The governments of India and Nepal agreed to conduct joint investigations and other studies for the preparation of a detailed project report of Sapta Koshi High Dam Multipurpose Project and Sun Koshi Storage-cum-Diversion Scheme to meet the objectives of both countries for development of hydropower, irrigation, flood control and management and navigation.
 As currently outlined, the dam would displace approximately 10,000 people.

 Envisaged are a 269 m high concrete or rock-filled dam, a barrage, and two canals.
 The dam is on the Sapta Koshi River with an underground powerhouse, producing 3,000 MW at 50% load factor.
 The barrage is planned for the Sapta Koshi about 8 km downstream of Sapta Koshi High Dam to re-regulate the diverted water.
 The Eastern Chhatra Canal and Western Chhatra Canal, off-take from the barrage site to provide water for irrigation both in Nepal and India and navigation through Koshi up to Kursela and also in the reservoir of Sapta Koshi dam.

 A power canal existing Kosi barrage at Hanuman Nagar is proposed for conveying water for irrigation from the Eastern Chatra Canal and also water that may be required downstream for navigation.
 To utilize the head available between Chatra and Hanuman Nagar barrages for power generation, three canal power houses, each of 100 MW installed capacity are proposed on the power canal.

 Extra storage capacity of Sapta Koshi High Dam would be provided to moderate downstream flooding.

 Chatra Canal System would provide irrigation to large areas in Nepal and India, particularly in Bihar.

 A Joint Project Office (JPO) has been set up in Nepal for investigation of the project.

 Hydropower

 Nepal has a total estimated potential of 83,290 MW with economically exploitable potential of 42,140 MW.
 The Kosi River basin contributes 22,350 MW of this potential including 360 MW from small schemes and 18750 MW from major schemes.
 The economically exploitable potential is assessed as 10,860 MW (includes the Sapta Koshi Multipurpose Project [3300MW] mentioned above).

-Adventure sports

-Commercial river rafting, also known as whitewater rafting, and canyoning is available on the Sun Koshi river and tributaries.
-Sun Koshi has challenging rapid grades of class 4–5.